clangd/chrome-remote-index/docs/index.md

 ## Getting clangd client

+** Googlers only ** : clangd is installed on `/usr/bin/clangd` by default on
+glinux workstations, you can directly use that instead.

 [clangd/releases](https://github.com/clangd/clangd/releases) are
 built with that support for major platforms.
 You can find out about other options in [here](https://clangd.llvm.org/remote-index.html#clangd-client).